home-assistant/home-assistant.io/source/_posts/2020-01-31-community-highlights.markdown

 Recently, that idea was picked up again by adding an "In Other News" section to the release notes on each Home Assistant release.
 However, the development pace of Home Assistant is high!
 As a result, that section is always hidden all the way down somewhere in those release notes.
 A bit unfortunate, since there is so much cool stuff to be found!

-So, today, we present you: the Community Highlights of week number 5, 2020!
+So, today, we present you: the Community Highlights, the first edition!

+Technically, not the first, but we rebooted this series, right?

 We hope you enjoy this, please let us know in the comments below!
-Or join us for a little chat in our [#lougne at Discord][chat]
+Or join us for a little chat in our [#lounge at Discord][chat]

 ../Frenck